Unity-Technologies/com.unity.multiplayer.samples.coop/CONTRIBUTING.md

 Thank you for your interest in contributing to BossRoom!

-Here are our guidlines for contributing:
+Here are our guidelines for contributing:

 * [Code of Conduct](#coc)
 * [Ways to Contribute](#ways)